VitorKaeZ/task_manager/README.md

 express-ejs-layouts
 mysql

-#Install db in your SGBD
+#Install db in your DBMS
 mysql.sql
 ```